chkjacky/python-2s-complement-converter/README.md

     - You may refer to the installation [process](https://www.youtube.com/watch?v=uDbDIhR76H4).

 ### Downloading the Python File
-Once you have installed the Python, you may download the **2s_complement.py** and run it on your machine.
+Once you have installed Python, you may download the **2s_complement.py** and run it on your machine.

 ![](https://cdn-images-1.medium.com/max/1100/1*5S9axv4EJQeIYgMGrK2elA.png)